Thirty Years' War: Iberian Peninsula

-Throughout the 1630s, tax increases levied to pay for the war led to protests throughout Spanish territories, which in 1640 resulted in revolts: first in Portugal, then in the Principality of Catalonia.
-Backed by France as part of Richelieu's 'war by diversion', in January 1641 the rebels proclaimed a Catalan Republic.
-The Madrid government quickly assembled an army of 26,000 men to crush the revolt, which defeated the rebels at Martorell on 23 January 1641.
+Throughout the 1630s, tax increases levied to pay for the war led to protests throughout Spanish territories, which in 1640 resulted in revolts: first in Portugal with the Restoration War to re-gain their independence against the Iberian Union, then in the Principality of Catalonia.
+Both were backed by France as part of Richelieu's 'war by diversion', in January 1641 the rebels proclaimed a Catalan Republic.
+The Madrid government quickly assembled an army of 26,000 men to crush the Catalan revolt, which defeated the rebels at Martorell on 23 January 1641.
 The French now persuaded the Catalan Courts to recognise Louis XIII as Count of Barcelona, and ruler of Catalonia.

 On 26 January, a combined French-Catalan force routed a larger Spanish army at Montjuïc and secured Barcelona.
 However, the rebels soon found the new French administration differed little from the old, turning the war into a three-sided contest between the Franco-Catalan elite, the rural peasantry, and the Spanish.
 There was little serious fighting after France took control of Perpignan and Roussillon, establishing the current-day Franco-Spanish border in the Pyrenees.
 The revolt ended in 1651 when Madrid recaptured Barcelona.